 We currently pay more than the Living Wage – but are not accredited.
 You can see sample grade scales on the University Current Vacancies page on the main website.

 The University of Lincoln is proud to be a Fairtrade University

-More information regarding our procurement strategy can be found on our CSR and EMS pages.
+More information regarding our procurement strategy can be found on our Policies and Reporting pages.

 At the University of Lincoln we’re striving to incorporate sustainable food within its structure.
 We have edible gardens throughout the campus including apple trees and the eventual veggie patch, free drinking water available throughout the campus and we actively encourage our catering department to be more sustainable in their food procurement.

 You can learn about our different initiatives here: Sustainable Food Guide.

 We also work closely with the following SU societies who have a vested interest in sustainable food:

 Quad Catering ensure that there are daily vegetarian or vegan options on the menu.